pfsense/docs/source/virtualization/virtualizing-pfsense-with-hyper-v.rst

 |Interfaces 2|

-After assigning interfaces pfSense will finish the boot-up.
+After assigning interfaces, pfSense software will finish the boot-up.
 Verify both interfaces have the correct IP addresses.

 |Interfaces 3|

 Congratulations!
-You now have pfSense runing as a virtual machine on Microsoft Hyper-V.
+You now have a pfSense firewall runing as a virtual machine on Microsoft Hyper-V.

 **Guide under construction, may have minor errors**